Johns-Eastern-Company/jepy/README.md

 For information on the API itself, see the [API wiki](https://github.com/JECO/jeapi-docs/wiki).

 ### Interpreting Results
+***Changed as of version 1.0.0***

+All responses return a `JepyServerResponse` object which inherits from the `quick_rest.ServerResponse` object.
+This object has methods that allow you to easily manipulate data.

+You can use `JepyServerResponse.decode()` to get the response content directly.

 The API answers calls by dumping results into a JSON file with one of three keys.
 Jepy handles these as follows:
   *	Results - Returns a dictionary keyed as 'results', value will be a list of dictionaries.
   *	Message - Like results, this returns a dictionary keyed as 'message', the value is a message from the server that is not an error.
 Most often this means no results were found.
-  *	Error - Raises an exception.
+  *	Error - May raise an exception in certain cases.
 Usually indicates authentication failed, the request syntax is bad, or the server is down.

 ## Troubleshooting